clearlinux/how-to-clear/06-rpms.md

 In the mixer folder, we've already created a location for RPM files when we used the `mixer init --local-rpms` command in an earlier chapter.
-We will be using this location to put our newly generated RPM files and thereby convey them to mixer so it can include them as needed.
+We will use this location to put our newly generated RPM files and thereby convey them to mixer so it can include them as needed.

 The `make autospec` command creates RPM files under each package.
-We could copy these files manually over to the `local-rpms` folder in the `mix` folder structure, in the future we will have some tools available to do this more efficiently.
+We could copy these files manually over to the `local-rpms` folder in the `mix` folder structure.
+In the future, we plan to have tools available to do this more efficiently.

 ```